Fabric Batch Processes Architecture

 4. FAILED/CANCELLED/PAUSED/DONE

-The illustration below shows how, once triggered from the command line, an asynchronous batch process is automatically encapsulated into a Job process.
+The below illustration shows how, once triggered from the command line, an asynchronous batch process is automatically encapsulated into a Job process.

-The Job Process then launches the batch command which, in turn, is executed through its lifecycle phases.
+The Job Process then launches the batch command, which in turn, is executed through its lifecycle phases.

 Scheduling Batch Processes

-The illustration below describes the following steps:
+The below illustration describes the following steps:

 Step 1